pdhuy2k3/booking-platform/docs/booking-review-reengagement-plan.md

 3. **AI chat lacks deep links from booking context**
    - `chat-interface.tsx` and `ai-response-renderer.tsx` render conversations, but there is no simple way to push a “new request” using booking data.
    - Hooks like `useAiChat.ts` expect manual prompt crafting; we need a helper that seeds the context automatically.
+   - AI responses currently flow over HTTP; Cloudflare cuts the connection at 100 seconds, so long orchestrations fail even when the backend finishes.

 ## Target UX
 1. **Persist search filters**